tektutor/ansible-march-2024/Day2/README.md

   - every container get its own software defined network card
   - every container container has its own file system ( files and folders )
   - usually one container represents one application which is also the best practice

+## What is Container Engine?
+- Docker is a Container Engine
+- Docker depends on containerd for managing images and containers
+- Containerd depends on runC container runtime to manage containers
+- offers user-friendly commands to create and manage containers without the need to know any Kernel low-level technical details
+  Examples
+  - Docker depends on runC container Runtime
+  - Podman depends on CRI-O Container Runtime

+## What is Container Runtime?
+- they are low-level softwares which are generally not used by end-users like us
+- these are used by Container Engines
+- Examples
+  - runC
+  - CRI-O